stevehemingway/stevehemingway.github.io/content/Trading/September/22_september.md

 as though this wasn't something that Henry Ford wasn't doing well over a hundred years ago.
 Supposedly, software works better if all the drivetrain is manufactured in house.
 I am not, unsurprisingly, convinced.

+# Latex

+Tex is an amazing piece of software.
+I have recently been using xelatex (and pdflatex & lualatex), driven via pandoc, to convert markdown to pdf.
+The whole thing is controlled from a makefile.
+It's probably not going to knock MS Word off its perch, but it's really very easy to use, once you have got a basic grasp of some of the tools.
+The command line is a wonderful thing, still.